John S. Service: Disloyalty charges

-In D.C., FBI surveillance recorded that Service met with Amerasia editor Philip Jaffe on April 19, 1945 at D.C.'s Statler Hotel: "Service, according to the microphone surveillance, apparently gave Jaffe a document which dealt with matters the Chinese had furnished to the United States government in confidence."
+FBI surveillance recorded that Service met with Amerasia editor Philip Jaffe on April 19, 1945 at the Statler Hotel: "Service, according to the microphone surveillance, apparently gave Jaffe a document which dealt with matters the Chinese had furnished to the United States government in confidence."

 In China, Service had established a reputation for meeting with Communists, reporters, and anyone who might provide information for his duty.
 Former ambassador to China, Clarence Gauss testified later during the McCarthy era:

-In Chungking, Mr. Service was a political officer of the Embassy...His job was to get every bit of information that he possibly could...he would see the foreign press people.
+In Chungking, Mr. Service was a political officer of the Embassy....
+His job was to get every bit of information that he possibly could... he would see the foreign press people.
 He saw the Chinese press people.
-He saw anybody in any of the embassies or legations that were over there that were supposed to know anything...He went to the Kuomintang headquarters...he went to the Communist headquarters.
+He saw anybody in any of the embassies or legations that were over there that were supposed to know anything....
+He went to the Kuomintang headquarters... he went to the Communist headquarters.
 He associated with everybody and anybody in Chungking that could give him information, and he pieced together this puzzle that we had constantly before us as to what was going on in China and he did a magnificent job at it.

 Service had numerous meetings with Jaffe.
-Adrian Fisher, the senior legal officer at the State Department at the time, later commented, "It was like a scene out of Heaven's My Destination.
+Adrian Fisher, who was the senior legal officer at the State Department, later commented, "It was like a scene out of Heaven's My Destination.
 Jack Service went into a bawdy house thinking it was still a girls' boarding school."